In this article, you’ll learn:

 A forklift mast can fail, causing the forks to raise or lower impropely.

 A mast can fail due to broken wires, faulty switches, battery issues, debris in the fuel system, and hydraulic pump failure due to fuel system issues.

-Prevention: Find and replace/fix exposed wires,
+Prevention: If you’re having Toyota forklift mast problems find and replace/fix exposed wires,

 And properly maintain the battery, and clean the fuel system.

 You can find safety accessories like horns, alarms, and lights on any forklift.
 These components are often damaged durng forklift operation or from failure over time.